homeodor/DobrynyaConfigurator/README.md

 # Dobrynya Configurator

 This is a repo containing the code of MIDI Dobrynya configurator.
-It has been written by [Alexander Golovanov](https://shurik.uk) and is provided under MIT licence (see note at the end).
+It has been written by [Alexander Golovanov](https://shurik.uk) and is provided under MIT license (see a note at the end).

-It has been first written in a rather, erm, legacy version of JS, and then completely rewritten over a course of month in [Svelte](https://svelte.dev/)/[TypeScript](https://www.typescriptlang.org/).
+It has been first written in a rather, erm, legacy flavour of JS, and then completely rewritten over a course of month in [Svelte](https://svelte.dev/)/[TypeScript](https://www.typescriptlang.org/).
 Eventually I’ve decided to make this repo public.

 For MIDI Dobrynya users, the configurator is available at [config.mididobrynya.com](https://config.mididobrynya.com/).

 ## MIDI Dobrynya

-MIDI Dobrynya is a series of highly configurable USB-MIDI controllers.
+MIDI Dobrynya is a series of hand-built, highly configurable USB-MIDI controllers.
 This configurator is designed to work with Mini V2 and Micro V2 models (some upcoming models may eventually be supported as well).
 You can learn more about the project and buy yourself a great MIDI controller at [mididobrynya.com](https://www.mididobrynya.com/).

 ## Disclaimer